An Introduction to "Sing to the Lord"

 When the new English Mass was introduced in 1964, American Catholics were invited to participate more fully in the liturgy.
 But with no tradition of congregational singing, they sang reluctantly, if at all.
 That soon changed when young musicians brought their guitars and enthusiasm to the liturgy, with appealing folk songs that empowered the assembly to sing.

 This event is a special presentation on Ken’s newly published book, Keep the Fire Burning, the forgotten and untold story of the Folk Mass.
 With a sing-along of the music of Ray Repp, Paul Quinlan, the Dameans and other classic composers, Boomers and young people will enjoy this fond remembrance of a colorful era in the American Catholic Church.
-The Folk Mass planted the seeds for Contemporary Christian Music and can inform us as we prepare for the implementation of the new English translation of the Roman Missal.
+The Folk Mass planted the seeds for Contemporary Christian Music and multicultural participation.

 Liturgical Ministers Day: Bringing Our Gifts to the Liturgy